arielfr/react-base-app/README.md

-# React Boilerplate for SSR + HMR (React + LESS files) + Isomorphic Code + Adaptive Design (YES!)
+# React Boilerplate for SSR + HMR (React + SASS files) + Isomorphic Code + Adaptive Design (YES!)

 > Side Note: I'm proud to announce that it's working with React16 with hydrate.

 This is a boilerplate for creating a Server Side React Application with Client Side.
 This works using Isomorphic code between server and client side.
-HMR applies to React Components and **LESS** files.
+HMR applies to React Components and **SASS** files.
 This application is a boilerplate, so you can use it to create your own React Application.

 **It counts with Adaptive Design, you only need to enable the `adaptive` configuration on the config files** (This is explain at more detail below).